Synthetic Biology and Artificial Genetic Systems in the Lab

 Download application note here:

 Intracellular biosensors are some of the synthetic biology techniques most readily suited to be used in a microplate format.
-Detecting the activity of G-coupled protein receptors is always going to be useful in the lab.
+Detecting the activity of G-protein coupled receptors is always going to be useful in the lab.
 But right now, BMG Labtech’s customers are already using synthetic biology tools related to rapid gene synthesis, synthetic transcription factors and tunable protein:protein interactions.
 It’s only a matter of time before these techniques and components are part of every life scientist’s toolkit.